SCIFIHISTORY.NET

 "Professor Sturgess invents a miraculous engine which can draw unlimited power from the atoms of the air.
 When the professor is killed, his daughter and her fiance must fight to keep the secret of the power engine out of the hands of evil Weston Dore and his henchmen."

 On this day in 1951 (in West Germany), audiences went a little bit 'lunar' with the release of Destination Moon.
+Directed by Irving Pichel, the groundbreaking film starred John Archer, Warner Anderson, and Dick Wesson; and here's the plot summary as provided by IMDB.com:

+On this day in 1959 (in Finland), The Colossus of New York set his sights on the Big Apple.
+Directed by Eugene Lourie from a story by Thelma Schnee and Willis Goldbeck, the SciFi/Fantasy starred John Baragrey, Mala Powers, and Otto Kruger.
 According to our friends at IMDB.com, here's the plot summary:

-On this day in 1959 (in Finland), The Colossus of New York sets his sights on the Big Apple.
-The feature starred Mala Powers and John Baragrey, and here's the premise on IMDB.com:

 A star is born!
 On this day in 1966 (in Italy), The Wild Wild Planet propelled audiences into that wild wild frontier!
 Directed by Antonio Margheriti, the SciFi/Thriller starred Tony Russel, Lisa Gastoni, and Massimo Serato.
 According to our friends at IMDB.com, here's the plot summary: